Overwhelmed introverts may gravitate toward the physical or metaphorical sidelines — the dark corners of the room or anywhere else they can “hide.”

 There’s a common misconception that every introvert is socially anxious, and every person with social anxiety is an introvert.
-Unfortunately, this couldn’t be further from the truth.
+This couldn’t be further from the truth.
 In fact, a study from 2020 found that a group of individuals with moderate to high extroversion showed the greatest levels of social anxiety.
 Introverts have spent a long time dispelling the myth that they are all cut from the same cloth — that every introvert suffers from social anxiety or has inept social skills.

 This being said, everyone gets nervous.
 Introverts often feel greater unease in social situations than extroverts do, as they are out of their element and expected to adhere to social guidelines that aren’t compatible with their personality.
 And when that social meter runs out… we introverts are out of there!